trilbymedia/grav-plugin-dns-blacklist/README.md

 # DNS Blacklist Plugin

 The **DNS Blacklist** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).
 Checks an IP address via mutliple DNS Blacklists to see if it's banned.
-This serves as a transparent alternative to standard Captcha solutions.
+This serves as a transparent alternative to standard CAPTCHA solutions.
 It can be used as a PHP function, Twig function as well as via a Form action.
+Please see **Important usage considerations** and **Blacklist providers** sections below to better understand how and where to use the plugin and the options available.

 ## Installation